exposit/zerowriting/lcd screen/setup.md

 Set the user to "pi" and give it a sensible and impossible to guess password like "rhubarb" or "bumbleberry" (mmm pie).
 Put in the SSID (the name of the wifi) and the password.

+You need (just off the top of my head) snap if you want helix + marksman.
+Otherwise nano, micro, or a similar editor will work fine.
+Also rclone.

 ## Setting up the tiny screen

 Bit of a pain in the ass, tbh.
 But so neat.